Jared-Chan/risc-v-cpu/src/README.md

 ## freertos

-A simple FreeRTOS program that runs two non-returning tasks that prints to UART at different delays.
+A simple FreeRTOS program that runs two non-returning tasks that print to UART at different delays.

 Modify `rtl/config.svh` such that this is defined
 ```verilog